-The set of 110 showers have been simulated and the lateral distribution of the radio emission calculated.
+A set of 53 showers have been simulated and the lateral distribution of the radio emission calculated.
 The number of showers is caused by the selection process of the data sets for the lateral distributions.
 After applying the same fit function (equation 5.6) to both lateral distributions the scale parameter R_0 and the field strength ε_0 are obtained.

 The comparison of the distributions of the scale parameter from measurement and simulation is shown in figure 5.21, where the red area represents the distribution of the measurements and the black area the distribution of the simulations.
-The mean for the distribution of the scale parameter from the simulation is $R_0 = 50$ m.
-Such small values represent a steep lateral decrease of the field strength.
-The most probably value, that was obtained from measurements (section 5.4.3) is ≈ 125 m and the mean values of the distribution is higher.
+The mean for the distribution of the scale parameter from the simulation is $R_0 = 47$ m.